thecredibleway/thecredibleway-com/docs/faq/questions/isnt-religion-a-tool-for-control.md

 For those who embrace it, true Christian faith is not a tool of control, but a path to liberation.

 True Christianity is not about being controlled by others, but about surrendering to the loving sovereignty of God, which paradoxically leads to the deepest freedom.
-It's the freedom from sin, from self-centeredness, and from the futility of a life without ultimate meaning.
+It's the freedom from sin, from self-centeredness and from the futility of a life without ultimate meaning.
-This surrender is a choice, an act of faith, and it is meant to empower individuals to live lives of purpose, love, and service, not to diminish their autonomy or bind them in chains of human manipulation.
+This surrender is a choice, an act of faith and it is meant to empower individuals to live lives of purpose, love and service, not to diminish their autonomy or bind them in chains of human manipulation.